-First calculator converts relative humidity to absolute humidity for given temperature and barometric pressure.
-Next calculator does the opposite - converts absolute humidity to relative humidity for given temperature and barometric pressure.
+The first calculator converts relative humidity to absolute humidity for a given temperature and barometric pressure.
+The next calculator does the opposite – converts absolute humidity to relative humidity for a given temperature and barometric pressure.
 Some theory and formulas are below the calculator.

-First, couple of definitions, taken from Australian bureau of meteorology
+First, it is hepful to define relative and absolute humidity.
+To follow, are a couple of definitions, taken from the Australian bureau of meteorology

 Relative humidity (RH)

-The ratio of the actual amount of water vapour in the air to the amount it could hold when saturated expressed as a percentage or the ratio of the actual vapour pressure to the saturation vapour pressure expressed as a percentage.
+The ratio of the actual amount of water vapor in the air to the amount it could hold when saturated expressed as a percentage, or the ratio of the actual vapor pressure to the saturation vapor pressure expressed as a percentage.

-The mass of water vapour in a unit volume of air.
-It is a measure of the actual water vapour content of the air.
+The mass of water vapor in a unit volume of air.
+It is a measure of the actual water vapor content of the air.

-Thanks to World Meteorological Organization we can find saturation vapour pressure given the temperature and atmospheric pressure (read more at Saturation vapour pressure
+Thanks to the World Meteorological Organization, we can find saturation vapor pressure given the temperature and atmospheric pressure (read more at Saturation vapor pressure)

-From relative humidity and saturation vapour pressure we can find actual vapour pressure.
+From the relative humidity and saturation vapor pressure we can find the actual vapor pressure.